Ace-Radom/Arduino-TM74HC595_DisplayDriver/README.md

 I have the plan to buy a Mega 2560 board on my own, but now it's just a plan.
 When I get it I'll test this Driver on the Mega board although I don't think it'll go wrong.

 For users who don't speak chinese: I must say that my native language is chinese, that's why all the comments in the program are in my native language because it's much easier for me.
-In v1.1.1ev all comments are translated into English and later when possible, German too, but there may be wrong translations because as I said just now, English and German are neither my native language, and I don't want to translate it with a translator because the translations are usually incorrect when I try to translate sth. from or to Chinese.
+In v1.1.1ev all comments are translated into English and later when possible, German too, but there may be wrong translations because as I said just now, neither English nor German is my native language, and I don't want to translate it with a translator because the translations are usually incorrect when I try to translate sth. from or to Chinese.

+Und...
+(Für die die Deutsch sprechen)

+Sowie ich oben gesagt habe, dass Deutsch nicht meine Muttersprache ist.
+Ich meine dass ich jetzt in einer Internat im Baden-Württemburg aber trozdem...
+Meine Deutsch ist nicht so gut um die alle ins Deutsch zu übersetzten.
+Wenn ich wirklich so viele Zeit und Lust habe, werde ich einmal probieren, dass die alle übersetzen, aber ich weiß nicht wann.

 ===============================